Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 - Sweet potatoes and yams are healthier alternatives to white potatoes.
 They contain more vitamins and nutrients, including fiber, vitamin C, vitamin B6, and beta carotene.

-- White potatoes produces acrylamide when heated, which is a carcinogenic compound.
+- White potatoes produce acrylamide when heated, which is a carcinogenic compound.

 - Sweet potatoes are also easily digestible and cheap, especially in the summer season.
-I can get a 2 pound bag at the farmers market for $1.50!
+I can get a two-pound bag at the farmers market for $1.50!